RC Revenge: Gameplay

-A number of vehicles within the game also contain their own special power ups, which appear as a yellow star item for all of them.

-The Concept 3000 lacks a particularly special item, it is essentially a lengthened Battery.

-The Lunar Loader has a special item which, upon obtaining gives you 7 laser charges which fly in a straight line ahead of you, ignoring gravity, upon impacting with an enemy they act identically to a Bouncing Mine.

-The Corporal has a special item called Howitzer which allows him to fire 3 tank rounds, the impacts cause an effect similar to the Shockwave even when not impacting another vehicle, however smaller, it does push all vehicles away from its point of impact.

-The Big Rock has a special item which activates the Dumper mechanism on the vehicle, dumping up to 3 boulders behind it, impacting with a boulder acts similarly to impacting with a wall, it is also the only item which can affect shielded players.

-The Yella has a Shield which glows yellow instead of green, it lasts longer than the standard Shield and direct vehicle collision will not stop Yella at all while the effect is active.

-The Skull Duggery has a special item which sends out a Shockwave powerup which glows purple instead of a gradient from light yellow to red, this power up inverses steering of all vehicles hit for a time, it is described as Bizarre Black Magic.

-The Sarge has a special item which activates his sirens for a time, it increases the speed of Sarge, while slowing down all nearby vehicles and forcing them to steer out of the way of Sarge, unlike the Battery or Electric Pulse it is difficult to tell when someone has this ability, or if they are using it, as Sarge's horn is a short siren burst.

 Development

 The game was originally developed under the names of Re-Volt 2, Re-Volt 2: Pocket Rockets and Re-Volt 2: RC Revenge, but the name was changed simply to RC Revenge for the final release.
 The original name is still used for the Memory Card block when the game is saved onto the Memory Card.

 It was the first title developed by Acclaim's Cheltenham development studio.

 RC Revenge Pro

 RC Revenge Pro is an enhanced port of RC Revenge released for the PlayStation 2 in December 2000 in Europe and January 2001 in North America, once again developed by Acclaim Studios Cheltenham.
 The game features improved graphics, sound and framerate, as well as the same vehicles as the original.

 Additions to this version include dynamic animations within the environments that were not present in the race tracks originally, as well as the addition of a new Pirate World with 4 new tracks and 4 new vehicles.
 The Track Editor was also updated to feature small themed elements based on the game's 6 worlds to be added to the player courses (e.g. Horror World themed signposts).